 What does this mean for you?
-If you’re an undergraduate Political Science student, it means our curriculum starts with a focus on political issues and problems and offers you perspectives and theories that help make sense of a complex political world.
-In addition to traditional introductory courses in Comparative Politics, American Politics, World Politics, etc., we teach courses called “Race and Politics,” “The Politics of Food,” “Controversies in Public Policy,” “Power and Participation,” “Politics Now,” “Democracy and Justice,” and others that reach across disciplines.
-If you’re a Legal Studies student, it means you are also part of a unique and diverse community.
-We are the only university in New England to offer a legal studies major, and we are one of the most interdisciplinary programs in the College.
-We often say that legal studies is education about law, whereas law school is education in law.
-As a legal studies student, you will have the opportunity to explore courses including “Human Rights and Wrongs,” “Modern Political Trials,” “Alternative Dispute Resolution,” “Death Penalty in America,” “Law and Literature,” and “Environmental Justice.”
+If you are an undergraduate Political Science student, it means experiencing a curriculum focused on political issues and problems providing you with perspectives, concepts, and theories that will help you make sense of a complex political world.
+In addition to broad introductory courses in the traditional fields of Political Thought, Comparative Politics, American Politics, and World Politics, the faculty teach courses that reach across the subfield boundaries like “Race and Politics,” “The Politics of Food,” “Power and Participation,” “Politics Now,” “Democracy and Justice,” “Globalization, Governance, and World Order,” and “Immigration and Politics.”
+If you are a Legal Studies student, it means studying at the only university in New England that offers a legal studies major providing you with an education in how law functions to help hold communities together, distinct from the education preparing students for a career as a lawyer that students receive in law school.
+You will have the opportunity to learn from courses including “Human Rights and Wrongs,” “Modern Political Trials,” “Alternative Dispute Resolution,” “Death Penalty in America,” “Law and Literature,” and “Environmental Justice.”

-While many of our introductory political science and legal studies courses are large, we cap most of our upper-level courses to ensure smaller classes, richer discussions, and an integrative learning experience.
-Not only will you receive an excellent educational experience within the classroom, but you will also have the opportunity to actively engage in cutting edge research outside the classroom with some of the most prominent scholars in the discipline.
-For example, many of our undergraduates have the opportunity to work with faculty on their research projects through our research fellowship program, an experience that provides students with the skills to excel on the job market or go on to graduate school at the most prestigious universities in the country and world.
+While many of our introductory political science and legal studies courses are large, we cap most of our upper-level courses at about 30 students to ensure smaller classes, more interactive learning, and an integrative learning experience.
+Students in both majors also have opportunities to help advance cutting edge research outside the classroom with some of the most prominent scholars in the discipline.
+Many of our undergraduates have the opportunity to assist faculty on their research projects through our Undergraduate Research Experience Program, an experience that provides students with the skills to excel on the job market or go on to graduate school at the most prestigious universities in the country and world.
 Political science majors may further bolster their education and credentials by taking advantage of our Accelerated MA Program.

-Our graduate program in Political Science is strong in all the major subfields, yet what sets us apart is our cross-subdisciplinary approach to political science and our embrace of a diverse menu of methodological approaches.
+Our graduate program in Political Science is strong in all the major subfields; what sets us apart is our cross-subdisciplinary approach to political science and our pursuit of knowledge using a diverse set of methodological approaches.
 Our faculty cluster around broad themes that cross traditional subfield boundaries, such as Ambiguities of Democracy, Language and Politics, and the Politics of Race, Ethnicity, and Immigration.
-We address these themes with a wide array of approaches; indeed, members of our faculty are recognized experts in interpretive methods, quantitative analysis, computational social science, survey research, and qualitative and historical research.
+We address these themes with a wide array of approaches; the faculty includes nationally and internationally recognized experts in interpretive methods, qualitative and historical inquiry, quantitative analysis, computational social science, and survey research.
 If you are in search of a program that will empower you to address important questions with a diverse array of tools, you would be hard-pressed to find a better place to study.

 We do all of this in the beautiful Pioneer Valley of Massachusetts.
 The Five-College area (which includes Amherst, Hampshire, Mt.
-Holyoke, and Smith Colleges, in addition to UMass) provides abundant intellectual opportunities and Amherst is often mentioned as one of the country’s best college towns.
-And, of course, we are just two hours from Boston and about three hours from New York City.
+Holyoke, and Smith Colleges, in addition to UMass) provides abundant intellectual opportunities, and Amherst is often mentioned as one of the country’s best college towns.
+Though rural in character, those wanting or needing some urban experience will be happy to know that Amherst is just two hours from Boston and a bit more than three hours from New York City.

-Take a look around our website and, better yet, visit us in Amherst.
+Take a look around our website; better yet, visit us in Amherst.
 You’ll find a distinctive department and an exciting intellectual environment.